rweather/vz200-restoration/src/deadtest/README.md

 cartridge physically disables the main ROM.
 On those platforms, the dead test can be non-invasive.

+## Updates

+3 February 2025: Adrian Black from [Adrian's Digital Basement](https://adriansbasement.com/)
+found a bug with my dead test while repairing a Laser 200.
+Devices with 34K of RAM reported as "@@" because I skipped the "33" between the "32" and "34" in the RAM size table.
+Adrian had some other suggestions to improve the VRAM part of the dead test which I will get to shortly.

 ## Contact

 For more information on this project, to report bugs, or to suggest